Comprehensive Review of SuperAGI

 The built-in Dialer supports power, parallel, and predictive dialing, connecting reps only when a call is answered and dialing up to 5 numbers at once.
 All call outcomes, durations, recordings, and notes log to the CRM automatically.

 The automation layer is where SuperAGI's AI-native positioning shows most clearly.
-Workflows use agent-based orchestration with LLM reasoning rather than rigid "if this, then that" logic, so they can adapt when something unexpected happens instead of breaking.
+Workflows use agent-based orchestration with LLM reasoning rather than rigid "if this, then that" logic.
+The limitation: SuperAGI offers limited control over messaging logic, which frustrates teams that want precise control over how outreach is constructed and sent.

-The Meetings module includes automated scheduling links, a meeting router that screens leads with qualification forms before booking, and an AI Meeting Notetaker that joins calls, transcribes conversations, and generates summaries with action items.
-SuperAGI reports a 20% reduction in no-show rates and a 40% increase in meetings scheduled using the router.
+The Meetings module includes scheduling links, a meeting router, and an AI Meeting Notetaker.
+SuperAGI reports a 20% reduction in no-show rates and a 40% increase in meetings scheduled.
 All three Meeting features are offered free.
+On the marketing side, campaigns across email, SMS, WhatsApp, and social media run from the same platform alongside an I Assistant natural language interface.

 Pricing: A credit-based model with accessible entry points but potential for escalation.